brightmetrics/STCustomDataImporter/README.md

 This application requires .Net Framework 4 or better.

+The computer from which this application is run must be able to connect to the ShoreWare configuration MySQL database running on TCP port 4308 on the ShoreTel HQ server.

 ## Obtaining and installing

 The latest release can be downloaded from the